-Stı ident name: Pronoun: Date: 1) What do you know now that you did not know this time e last week?
-2) What can you do that you couldn't d ek?
-3) At what moment this week did you f eel most engaged v with what was happening?
-4) At what moment this week did you f eel most distanced from what was happening?
-5) What action did anyone (supervisor, affirming or helpful? other student etc.) take this week that you found most 6) What action did anyone (supervisor, puzzling or confusing? take this week that you found most 7) What about your placement this wee k surprised you the e most?
-8) What action/activity/opportunity occ urred this week that at moved your learning forward?
+Stı adent name: Pronoun: Date: 1) What do you know now that you did not know this time e last week?
+2) What can you do that you u couldn't do this time last wee ek?
+3) At what moment this week ek did you feel most engaged v with what was happening?
+4) At what moment this we ek did you feel most distanced from what was happening?
+5) What action did anyone affirming or helpful? (supervisor, other student etc.) take this week that you found most 6) What action did anyone puzzling or confusing? (supervisor, other student etc.) take this week that you found most 7) What about your placement ent this week surprised you the e most?
+8) What action/activity/opp ortunity occurred this week that at moved your learning forward?